Glycine max

 Steaming, cooking

-Edamame (Japanese for „bean on a branch“) is the name given to the unripe green soybeans that are harvested.
+Edamame (Japanese for „bean on a branch“) is the name given to unripe green soybeans.
 Edamame beans are edible, but not the green pods.
-Unlike other legumes and beans, edamame only takes around five minutes to cook.
-Edamame beans are a wonderful source of plantbased protein.
+Unlike other pulses and beans, edamame only needs around five minutes to cook.
+Edamame beans are a wonderful source of vegetable protein